In what circumstances are social services more likely to become involved?

 In a recent case undertaken by Hanne & Co’s child care department, the team represented a father in care proceedings.
 His son had indicated to a teacher at school that he had been physically chastised by his parents.
 Upon viewing the ABE interview undertaken of the child it became apparent that the child had given inconsistent accounts of how he got the bruises and that the police had not properly conducted the ABE interview in accordance with the code of conduct set out in the Police and Criminal Evidence Act 1984.
 Again, this is a case in which the local authority withdrew the proceedings on the basis that it could not satisfy the court on the balance of probabilities that the threshold criteria were met.

 What both of these cases demonstrate is that getting specialist legal advice is essential from the outset of social services involvement with your family.
-Your solicitor can assist you to identify whether the evidence against you is of sufficient quality right from the outset of tho have the case discharged or withdrawn if it would be appropriate to do so.
+Your solicitor can assist you to identify whether the evidence against you is of sufficient quality right from the outset or whether to have the case discharged or withdrawn if it would be appropriate to do so.